Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 ### Listing files in a specific folder

-To list the files and annotations in a specific folder, we need to know the Synapse ID of the folder (for example syn1524884, which has data from TCGA related to melanoma).
+To list the files and annotations in a specific folder, you need to know the Synapse ID of the folder (for example syn1524884, which has data from TCGA related to melanoma).
 All entities in this folder will have a `parentId` of syn1524884.

 So, the query to find all files and all annotations in this folder would be: